-- (a) First Bachelor's Degree - (1) In addition to specific course and scholastic average requirements, each candidate for a bachelor's degree from the University of Illinois at Urbana-Champaign must earn at least 60 semester hours of University of Illinois at Urbana-Champaign credit, of which at least 21 hours must be 300 or 400 level courses of University of Illinois at Urbana-Champaign credit. - (2) A student on drop status may not graduate until he or she has been reinstated by the dean of his or her college.
-A student who meets the conditions of subsection (a)(1) above must notify the dean of his or her college of the student's intent to apply credit earned elsewhere toward the degree requirements and arrange to have a final official transcript from the other collegiate institution(s) attended sent to the Office of Undergraduate Admissions. - (3) Only those courses that are applicable toward the degree sought may be counted in satisfying the above minimum requirements.
-(See the Academic Catalog at http://catalog.illinois.edu/) - (4) Students transferring from the University of Illinois at Chicago or at Springfield to Urbana-Champaign as candidates for degrees must satisfy the degree requirements in subsection (a)(1) and academic requirements for graduation established for the curriculum entered on the Urbana-Champaign campus. - (5) A student who requests that the credit requirement for graduation be waived should complete and submit a petition to the dean of his or her college, who will take action on the petition.
+- (a) First Bachelor's Degree - (1) In addition to specific course and scholastic average requirements, each candidate for a bachelor's degree from the University of Illinois Urbana-Champaign must earn at least 60 semester hours of University of Illinois Urbana-Champaign credit, of which at least 21 hours must be 300 or 400 level courses of University of Illinois Urbana-Champaign credit. - (2) A student on drop status may not graduate until the student has been reinstated by the dean of the student's college.
+A student who meets the conditions of subsection (a) (1) above must notify the dean of the student's college of the student's intent to apply credit earned elsewhere toward the degree requirements and arrange to have a final official transcript from the other collegiate institution(s) attended sent to the Office of Undergraduate Admissions. - (3) Only those courses that are applicable toward the degree sought may be counted in satisfying the above minimum requirements.
+(See the Academic Catalog at http://catalog.illinois.edu/) - (4) Students transferring from the University of Illinois at Chicago or at Springfield to Urbana-Champaign as candidates for degrees must satisfy the degree requirements in subsection (a)(1) and academic requirements for graduation established for the curriculum entered on the Urbana-Champaign campus. - (5) A student who requests that the credit requirement for graduation be waived should complete and submit a petition to the dean of the student's college, who will take action on the petition.